clainchege2/making-a-package/README.md

 This repository is for learning purposes.

-Created a Gaussian and Binomial package.
+Created a Gaussian and Binomial python package.